Exercise can be fun – Try these unique exercises!

 Also, I didn’t exercise during my weight loss journey because when I started any form of exercise I felt self-conscious.
 I didn’t enjoy it so I decided exercise wasn’t for me.

-At the moment I am not comfortable running either!
-I have however considered Zumba, maybe via zoom or from YouTube videos to avoid having to see anyone!
+At the moment, I am not comfortable running either!
+I have, however, considered Zumba, maybe via Zoom or YouTube videos, to avoid having to see anyone!

 feet on a treadmill